Unit 2 Ferry Wharf

 - Make full use of the skills section, the more specific they are the better!
 These are searchable and could bring you to the notice of a potential employer.

 - Ensure that the photo is ideally professionally taken.
-This initial impact could make the difference.
+This initial impact could make a difference.
 Don’t be tempted to take one yourself by using your smartphone!

 - Joining industry groups can build your visibility.